mrf345/mrf345.github.io/cv/cv_source.md

 <h5><li> Experience: </li></h5>
 <div class='list'>
-I. <div class="notice">Fulltime</div>: With Stack Builders as a fullstack Python developer (<div class="date">2021/03-ongoing</div>)
+I. <div class="notice">Fulltime</div>: With Stack Builders as a fullstack Python developer (<div class="date">2021/03-present</div>)
 <p class='notice sub'>
-    - Developing a RESTful API for a data risk management platform, to interface internally with the its serverless successor.
+    - Developing a RESTful API for a data risk management platform, to interface internally with its serverless successor.
     - Refactoring code and improving performance critical parts of data analysis tools.
     - Implementing several user facing features in a risk management data entry tool that integrates with several internal data analysis backend services and a risk management platform.